Formula One tyres: History

 In 2012, Pirelli introduced Cinturato sub-brand model exclusively for treaded intermediate and full-rain tyres while the P Zero sub-brand model remains exclusively for dry slicks.

 In 2016, new tyre rules were introduced.
 Pirelli nominated three different compounds of slick tyres to bring to each race.
 Each team had 13 sets of dry tyres for the race weekend.
 Of the 13 sets, two sets of tyres were chosen by Pirelli to be reserved for the race.
 Additionally, one set of the softest compound were set aside for Q3.
 Teams were free to choose what they liked for their ten remaining sets from the three chosen compounds.
 Each driver must have used at least two different dry weather compounds during the race (including one set of the mandatory race tyres), and drivers who made it to Q3 must start the race with the tyres they set their fastest Q2 lap on.
 Teams were mandated to inform the FIA about their tyre choices eight weeks before the start of a European event and 14 weeks before a non-European race.

 For the 2017 F1 season, significantly wider Pirelli tyres were introduced at both the front and rear axles, while the overall diameter of the tyres was increased by 10mm (660 to 670 mm).
-Front tyre size increased to 305/670-R13 up from the previous 245/660-R13, while rear-tyre size increased to 405/670-R13 up from the previous 325/660-R13.
+Front tyre size increased to 305/670 R13 up from the previous 245/660 R13, while rear-tyre size increased to 405/670 R13 up from the previous 325/660 R13.
 In 2017 and 2018, the FIA Formula 2 Championship continued to use the pre-2017 size Pirelli F1 tyres.

 Pirelli introduced two new tyre compounds for the 2018 F1 season – hypersoft (pink) and superhard (orange).
 The hard tyre became ice blue.

 Heading into the season, Pirelli reduced the tyre range from seven to five dry weather compounds.
 They also scrapped the tyre naming system such that the tyres were denoted at each Grand Prix independently as hard, medium and soft with white, yellow and red sidewalls respectively rather than having a separate name and colour for each of the five tyres.
 The change was implemented so that casual fans could better understand the tyre system.
 However, by 2025 the range of dry compounds had expanded to seven again.

-As Formula One wheel rim diameter size will switch from 13 to 18 in, the tyre diameter of 2022-spec Pirelli Formula One tyres will also be altered, from 670 to 720 mm, while the tread width of 2022-spec Pirelli Formula One tyres are expected to be unchanged.
+For the 2022 season, as Formula One wheel rim diameter size switched from 13 to 18 in, the overall rolling diameter of 2022-spec Pirelli Formula One tyres was increased from 670 to 720 mm while the tread width of 2022-specification Pirelli Formula One tyres remained unchanged.

+As part of the 2026 Formula 1 Technical Regulations, marginally smaller tyre sizes were introduced for the 2026 season in efforts to reduce aerodynamic drag.
+The Pirelli control slick tyres for the 2026 season are sized 280/705 R18 in front and 375/710 R18 in rear (down from 305/720 R18 front and 405/720 R18 rear, as used from 2022-2025).
+Intermediate and wet tyres have slightly greater rolling diameters.